Easy Cinnamon Roll Cake

 Continue on to the next page for the directions.

 Prepare a 9″ cake pan by cutting a piece of parchment paper to fit the bottom.
 Spray the bottom of the pan with non-stick cooking spray, place the parchment in the bottom then coat the parchment and entire pan with cooking spray.

 In a large measuring cup filled with the warmed milk stir in the yeast and additional 1 tsp. sugar and allow to dissolve.

 In a large bowl, combine the flour, sugar and salt.

 To the flour mixture add in the vegetable oil, vanilla, egg and milk with dissolved sugar and yeast.
 Mix until batter is smooth.

-Meanwhile make the topping in a small bowl by combining the butter, brown sugar, cinnamon and nutmeg with a fork until all the butter has been incorporated into the sugar and the mixture is crumbly.
+Meanwhile while the batter is resting, make the topping in a small bowl by combining the butter, brown sugar, cinnamon and nutmeg with a fork until all the butter has been incorporated into the sugar and the mixture is crumbly.

 Once the batter has been allowed to rest, sprinkle the topping evenly over the dough; press the topping mixture down into the dough with your fingertips.

 There are TWO options for baking this scrumptious cake